How to Eat Healthy on a Budget

 13 | Dont Buy Prepackaged Foods

 Prepackaged items like bagged salad are more expensive than if you just bought the lettuce and other ingredients and made the salad yourself.
-The same with cut up veggies.
-Your’e paying for the convenience.
-I know how nice it is to buy cut up fruit that’s ready to eat but buying items like that are a sure fire way to blow your grocery budget.
+The same with cut-up veggies.
+You’re paying for the convenience.
+I know how nice it is to buy cut-up fruit that’s ready to eat but buying items like that is a sure fire way to blow your grocery budget.
 I know it takes more time but skip the prepackaged foods and your wallet will thank you!

 14 | Stop wasting food